< back to Blog home

 5. Inventory management

 Inventory management is a key skill for any BOH worker who deals with the process to take inventory.
-Employees who have done inventory–and worked with inventory turnover–in any industry will be able to adapt to hotel inventory practices.
+Employees who have done inventory–and worked with inventory turnover–in any industry will be able to adapt to hotel inventory management practices.
 Learning how to do inventory in a hotel will take some specific training, but finding staff with experience will go a long way.

 4. Vendor relations